Mission: Impossible – Ghost Protocol: Box office

 Ghost Protocol grossed $209.4 million in North America and $485.3 million in other countries for a worldwide total of $694.7 million.
 It is the second-highest-grossing film worldwide in the Mission: Impossible series, and the fifth-highest-grossing film of 2011.
 It is also the third-highest-grossing film worldwide starring Cruise, surpassing War of the Worlds from the top spot.
 It was the franchise's highest-grossing film and Cruise's biggest film at the time of release, before being surpassed by Mission: Impossible – Fallout seven years later.

-In its limited release at 425 locations in North America, it earned $12.8 million over its opening weekend, finishing in third.
+In its limited release at 425 locations in North America, it earned $12.8 million over its opening weekend, finishing in third behind Sherlock Holmes: A Game of Shadows and Alvin and the Chipmunks: Chipwrecked.
 After five days of its limited release, it expanded to 3,448 theaters on its sixth day and reached #1 at the box office with $8.92 million.
 The film reached the top stop at the box office in its second and third weekends with $29.6 million and $29.4 million, respectively.
 Though only 9% of the film's screenings were in IMAX theaters, they accounted for 23% of the film's box office.

 Outside North America, it debuted to $69.5 million in 42 markets representing approximately 70% of the marketplace.
 In the United Arab Emirates, it set an opening-weekend record of $2.4 million (since surpassed by Marvel's The Avengers).
 In two countries outside the U.S. in which filming took place, its opening weekend gross increased by multiples over the previous installment: in Russia, more than doubling, to $6.08 million and in India, more than quadrupling, to $4.0 million.
 It is the second-highest-grossing Mission: Impossible film outside North America.
 It topped the box office outside North America for three consecutive weekends (during December 2011) and five weekends in total (the other two in 2012).
 Its highest-grossing markets after North America are China ($102.5 million), Japan ($69.7 million), and South Korea ($51.1 million).